-Before our family got bigger, going out to a in the evening was almost a weekly activity.
+Before our family got bigger, going out to a restaurant in the evening was almost a weekly activity.
 Not cheap … but we indulged.
 Since our lives are just a bit (!) busier, we have become more brunch and lunch goers.
-Swapping night for day meant that when we do go out, we usually chose our Brussels restaurant carefully.
+Swapping night for day meant that when we do go out, we usually choose our Brussels restaurant carefully.

 One such restaurant was Inada.

 Inada is the brainchild of Japanese expatriate, Chef Saburo Inada.
 The restaurant opened over 10 years ago just around the corner from the Pantone Hotel in Saint Gilles, Brussels.
 Having been headchef at ‘Chez Christopher’ before, greatness was already in the Inada DNA.
 Add to that that the current owner of our favourite local wine bar, Rubis, was the sommelier when we went … you can imagine what we were in for.

 Minimalist Japanese is the first thing that came to mind when we entered.
 This could be mistaken for cold, but the restaurant has a certain warmth probably brought on by the warm tones of the furniture (all wood), the plates (pastel coloured ceramic) and the overall design.
 The restaurant is not big, seating only around 40 diners, but laid out in a way that it feels airy and although it was full, we felt very comfortable with our own private (dining) space.

 As we went there to celebrate we didn’t mind the price so much.
 The menu is a mix of French inspired food, with Japanese details all reflective of Chef’s Inada take on Western cuisine.
 In the end we opted to go for the 5 course set menu as we wanted to try out as many different dishes as possible.
 In the spirit of celebration we also matched the food with the wines proposed and went all out.